ankaAR/bestiario5e/_creatures/severin.md

 ***Ignite Enemy.*** If Severin deals fire damage to a creature while wearing the Mask of the Dragon Queen, the target catches fire.
 At the start of each of its turns, the burning target takes 5 (1d10) fire damage.
 A creature within reach of the fire can use an action to extinguish it.

-***Legendary Resistance (5/Day).*** While wearing the Mask of the Dragon Queen, if Severin fails a saving throw, he can choose to succeed instead.
+***Resistencia Legendaria (5/Día).*** While wearing the Mask of the Dragon Queen, if Severin fails a saving throw, he can choose to succeed instead.

 ### Acciones